sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 - User: Can create and environments in scoped environments.
 - Administrator: Can manage scoped organizations.
 Cannot view sub-organizations nor create new organizations.
 Can create environments, users, roles, and access usage data in scoped organizations.
 - Reseller: Can manage branding and pricing in scoped organizations and sub-organizations.
-- Operator: Can create organizations, manage service connections, quotas, commitments, and full access to all other system resources.
+- Operator: Can create organizations, manage service connections, quotas, commitments, and full access to all other organizations and system resources.

 Each system role has a default scope:
 - Guest: Only the organization in which the user exists